JohannesPfeifer/DSGE_mod/README.md

 # Contained Mod-files

+## Aguiar_Gopinath_2007.mod

+Replicates Aguiar, Mark and Gopinath, Gita (2007): "Emerging Market Business Cycles: The Cycle is the Trend", Journal of Political Economy, 115(1), pp. 69-102.

+This mod-file shows how to deal with trend growth and how to recover the non-stationary variables from the detrended model variables.

 ## Andreasen_2012

 Replicates Table 2 in Andreasen (2012): "On the effects of rare disasters and uncertainty shocks for risk premia in non-linear DSGE models", Review of Economic Dynamics, 15, pp. 295-316.

+### Andreasen_2012_rare_disasters.mod
 This mod file shows how to simulate DSGE models solved with third-order perturbation and non-symmetric innovations.
 The underlying model is a New-Keynesian model with Epstein-Zin preferences.